a3oYzmN4fGhm7rA4ob/badly-written-guides/installingMitmproxy_Mitmweb.md

-1. Go to [here (mitmproxy website)](https://docs.mitmproxy.org/stable/overview/installation/), and download the linux binaries.
+1. Go to [here (mitmproxy website)](https://docs.mitmproxy.org/stable/overview/installation/), and download the Linux binaries.

 2. Extract them to your home folder.